 After exfoliating, the key is moisturizing — heavy duty moisturizing for this hard-working skin.
 Natural oils, shea butter and glycerin are good ingredients to look for, but if your elbows and knees have hit the critical zone, try using creams contains glycolic, lactic or salicylic acid.

-Retrospect Feet, Knees & Elbows ($38 in the shop) is a lightweight lotion formulated with keratin, lanolin and castor and olive oil extracts to treat extremely dry and/or cracked skin.
+Retrospect Feet, Knees & Elbows ($38) is a lightweight lotion formulated with keratin, lanolin and castor and olive oil extracts to treat extremely dry and/or cracked skin.
 The Organic Pharmacy Body Lotion ($79) is an effective moisturizer containing emollient oils and shea butter as well as phospholids, which actually attract water and hold on to it.
-Ideally suited for dry skin and rough spots, Living Nature Ultra Rich Body Cream ($40 in the shop) contains manuka honey and cupuacu and murumuru butters to deeply moisturize and nourish the skin.
+Ideally suited for dry skin and rough spots, Living Nature Ultra Rich Body Cream ($40) contains manuka honey and cupuacu and murumuru butters to deeply moisturize and nourish the skin.

-Arcona Pumpkin Lotion ($35 in the shop) is infused with pumpkin extracts and glycolic acid — two strong exfoliators and lighteners.
+Arcona Pumpkin Lotion ($35) is infused with pumpkin extracts and glycolic acid — two strong exfoliators and lighteners.
 Anti-bacterial clove oil and collagen-building fructooligosaccharides are also among its ingredients.
 The reformulated Mukti Pink Grapefruit Body Lotion ($47) contains salicylic acid and sorbic acid, cocoa and shea butters, coconut oil and four citrus essential oils to hydrate, nourishe and protect skin.
-Stemulation Relance Body Lotion ($90 in the shop) gently exfoliates while intensely hydrating with ingredients such as lactic and fruit acids, shea butter, botanical oils and glycerin.
+Stemulation Relance Body Lotion ($98 in the shop) gently exfoliates while intensely hydrating with ingredients such as lactic and fruit acids, shea butter, botanical oils and glycerin.
 Plus, stem cell growth factors help to increase cell turnover and improving skin's firmness.

 Finally, keep in mind a few lifestyle tips that will help: Try to avoid leaning on elbows and kneeling for prolonged periods of time, and don't forget to apply sunscreen on these areas when you're going to be getting a lot of sun exposure.
 Cleanse your elbows and knees well to avoid buildup of dirt and germs in the folds of skin.
 Also, keep your skin properly hydrated by drinking enough water throughout the day.